mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

         ```
     * ChannelHandler passes event to next ChannelHandler in ChannelPipeline using assigned ChannelHandlerContext
         * ChannelHandlerContext has connection from its ChannelHandler to the next ChannelHandler
-    * Why would you want to propagate an event starting at a specific point in the Channel-
+    * Why would you want to propagate an event starting at a specific point in the ChannelPipeline
-      Pipeline
-      * To reduce the overhead of passing the event through ChannelHandlers that are
-        not interested in it
+        * To reduce the overhead of passing the event through ChannelHandlers that are not interested in it
-      * To prevent processing of the event by handlers that would be interested in
+        * To prevent processing of the event by handlers that would be interested in the event
-        the event
-    * To invoke processing starting with a specific ChannelHandler, you must refer to the
+    * To invoke processing starting with a specific ChannelHandler, you must refer to the ChannelHandlerContext
-      ChannelHandlerContext that’s associated with the ChannelHandler before that one
+    that’s associated with the ChannelHandler before that one
     * ChannelHandlerContext that’s associated with the ChannelHandler before that one.
+This ChannelHandlerContext
-        This ChannelHandlerContext will invoke the ChannelHandler that follows the one with
-        which it’s associated
+    will invoke the ChannelHandler that follows the one with which it’s associated
         ```
         ChannelHandlerContext ctx = ..;
         ctx.write(Unpooled.copiedBuffer("Netty in Action", CharsetUtil.UTF_8));
         ```
-        write() sends the buffer to the next ChannelHandler
+        * write() sends the buffer to the next ChannelHandler
 * Advanced uses of ChannelHandler and ChannelHandlerContext
-    * you can acquire a reference to the enclosing Channel-
-      Pipeline by calling the pipeline() method of a ChannelHandlerContext
+    * you can acquire a reference to the enclosing Channel- Pipeline by calling the pipeline() method of a
+    ChannelHandlerContext
-    * This enables
-      runtime manipulation of the pipeline’s ChannelHandlers, which can be exploited to
+    * This enables runtime manipulation of the pipeline’s ChannelHandlers, which can be exploited to implement
-      implement sophisticated designs
+    sophisticated designs
-        * For example, you could add a ChannelHandler to a
-          pipeline to support a dynamic protocol change
+        * For example, you could add a ChannelHandler to a pipeline to support a dynamic protocol change
-    * Other advanced uses can be supported by caching a reference to a Channel-
-      HandlerContext for later use, which might take place outside any ChannelHandler
+    * Other advanced uses can be supported by caching a reference to a Channel- HandlerContext for later use, which
-      methods and could even originate from a different thread
+    might take place outside any ChannelHandler methods and could even originate from a different thread
-    * Because a ChannelHandler can belong to more than one ChannelPipeline, it can be
+    * Because a ChannelHandler can belong to more than one ChannelPipeline, it can be bound to multiple
-      bound to multiple ChannelHandlerContext instances
+    ChannelHandlerContext instances
-    * ChannelHandler intended
-      for this use must be annotated with @Sharable; otherwise, attempting to add it to
+    * ChannelHandler intended for this use must be annotated with @Sharable; otherwise, attempting to add it to more
-      more than one ChannelPipeline will trigger an exception
+    than one ChannelPipeline will trigger an exception
-    * A common reason for installing a single
-      ChannelHandler in multiple ChannelPipelines is to gather statistics across
+    * A common reason for installing a single ChannelHandler in multiple ChannelPipelines is to gather statistics across
       multiple Channels

 ## callback
-* callback is simply a method, a reference to which has been provided to another
+* callback is simply a method, a reference to which has been provided to another method
-  method
     * This enables the latter to call the former at an appropriate time
-    * represents one of the most
-      common ways to notify an interested party that an operation has completed
+    * represents one of the most common ways to notify an interested party that an operation has completed
-    * Netty uses callbacks internally when handling events; when a callback is triggered
+    * Netty uses callbacks internally when handling events; when a callback is triggered the event can be handled by
-      the event can be handled by an implementation of interface ChannelHandler
+    an implementation of interface ChannelHandler
-    * an example - hooks from ChannelInboundHandlerAdapter: channelActive(ChannelHandlerContext)
+    * an example - hooks from ChannelInboundHandlerAdapter: channelActive(ChannelHandlerContext) is called when a new
-    is called when a new connection is established
+    connection is established

 ## future
 * Future
     * provides another way to notify an application when an operation has completed
     * acts as a placeholder for the result of an asynchronous operation
     * it will complete at some point in the future and provide access to the result
-    * JDK ships with interface java.util.concurrent.Future, but the provided
-      implementations allow you only to check manually whether the operation has completed
+    * JDK ships with interface java.util.concurrent.Future, but the provided implementations allow you only to check
-      or to block until it does
+    manually whether the operation has completed or to block until it does
-    * Netty provides its own
-      implementation, ChannelFuture, for use when an asynchronous operation is executed
+    * Netty provides its own implementation, ChannelFuture, for use when an asynchronous operation is executed
-    * ChannelFuture provides additional methods that allow us to register one or
-      more ChannelFutureListener instances
+    * ChannelFuture provides additional methods that allow us to register one or more ChannelFutureListener instances
-    * listener’s callback method, operation-
-      Complete(), is called when the operation has completed
+    * listener’s callback method, operationComplete(), is called when the operation has completed
-        * listener can then determine
-          whether the operation completed successfully or with an error
+        * listener can then determine whether the operation completed successfully or with an error
-        * If the latter, we
-          can retrieve the Throwable that was produced
+        * If the latter, we can retrieve the Throwable that was produced
         ```
         future.addListener(new ChannelFutureListener() {
             @Override